The best e-commerce platforms in 2020

-Users can benefit from detailed and flexible product management, optimised search engine rankings, along with a variety of integrated marketing tools and analytics.
+Users can benefit from detailed and flexible product management, optimized search engine rankings, along with a variety of integrated marketing tools and analytics.
 Payments can be accepted via 40+ pre-integrated gateways and shipping details can be customized as per the business's requirements.
 As of late, some new features have been added like support for Amazon Import and Link and Shopping in Instagram Stories.
 The platform offers automated order processing, flexible tax rules depending on where orders are made and shipped, and support for multiple currencies.
 You can test out Bigcommerce with a 15-day free trial.

 Veteran provider with a custom design service

 Volusion has been around for almost two decades, having been set up in Texas over in the US in 1999.
 The company touts its platform as being an "all-in-one e-commerce solution", and offers a free 14-day trial (no credit card required).

-As with other e-commerce platforms, users are offered a variety of templates from which to choose, and can also customise templates if they so wish.
+As with other e-commerce platforms, users are offered a variety of templates from which to choose, and can also customize templates if they so wish.
 Should a more complex design be required, Volusion offers a custom design service that can incorporate branding and a firm's social media presence.